TeamAOF/more-skylore/README.md

 A configurable option to make the water finite, just like lava.
 Meant to add a little spice to the game, or perhaps to annoy people.

+### Nether portal removal and portal lighter
+A configurable option to remove the nether portals activation by fire.
+As an additional tool for gating nether in modpacks an uncraftable portal lighter item is available

 ## Technical information

 - Requirements: Fabric API, Botania, Cloth Config